Steve-Fenton/jekyll-boilerplate/README.md

 ### Menu title

-You can set the navigation to use an alternate name to the `title` text for menus.
+You can set the navigation to use an alternate name to the `title` text for menus (the main navigation and the breadcrumbs).

     nav-title: Short Title